typelevel/cats/docs/src/main/tut/typeclasses/alternative.md

 }
 ```

-As you might recall, `pure` wraps values in the context and `ap` allows us to do calculations in the context, while `combineK` allows us to combine, for any given type `A`, any two contextual values `F[A]` and `empty` provides the identity element for the combine operation.
+As you might recall, `pure` wraps values in the context; `ap` allows us to do calculations in the context; `combineK` allows us to combine, for any given type `A`, any two contextual values `F[A]`; and `empty` provides the identity element for the combine operation.

-Of course, like other type classes, `Alternative` instances must obey some laws, in addition to those otherwise applying to `MonoidK` and `Applicative instances`:
+Like other type classes, `Alternative` instances must obey some laws, in addition to those otherwise applying to `MonoidK` and `Applicative instances`:

 * Right Absorption: Applying a contextual function `F[A => B]` to `empty [A]` should be `empty [B]`.
   * `ff ap F.empty[A] = F.empty[B]`.